ZenyoSelf/thc-enshift/readme.md

 The result should be displayed in your IDE -> Tests results.

-If it doesn't, it can be displayed inside your terminal.
+If it doesn't, it is displayed inside your terminal.